Associate Director Clinical Operations

 - Strong interpersonal, organizational and workload planning skills along with excellent verbal and written communication skills.

-- Experience running staff as well as mentoring and developing junior staff.
+- Experience managing staff as well as mentoring and developing junior staff.

 - Adaptable to changing priorities and ambiguous environment.